7 essential New Orleans experiences

 Chris Graythen/Getty Images North America

-Ella Brennan, a nonagenarian grande dame of restaurateurs whose family has long been at the helm of 125-year-old fine dining institution Commander's Palace, naturally has food and beverage thoughts.
+Ella Brennan, who passed away on May 31, 2018 at age 92, was a nonagenarian grande dame of restaurateurs whose family has long been at the helm of 125-year-old fine dining institution Commander's Palace.

+CNN Travel spoke to Brennan several months before her death about her hometown's food and beverage essentials.

 "Drinks, oh my God, you gotta have a favorite bar, have a favorite cocktail.
 Mine's an old-fashioned.
 I want it at about six o'clock.
-I'm saying, 'where is it?' if it hasn't come by that time," she said.
+I'm saying, 'where is it?' if it hasn't come by that time," Brennan said.

 But in the spring, when crawfish are typically in season, a more casual experience is in order.

 "You get a big table out in your backyard, or if it's cold, inside the kitchen, and you put the newspaper all over the table.
-Then you take the crawfish as they're boiled, strain them, and put them in piles on the table," Brennan said.
+Then you take the crawfish as they're boiled, strain them, and put them in piles on the table," she said.

 "You can sit there and eat crawfish for hours and have a great conversation."